The Academy of Country Music's multiple Entertainers

 fiesta.

-Wade Hayes has included a
+Wade Hayes included a

 Brooks & Dunn song on each of his star-making albums